gelisam/hawk/doc/README.md

 The above example illustrates how to create a new helper function `between`, and how to use it from Hawk.
 Whenever we use such helper functions, we will link to an example prelude containing the required definitions, like this:

 ([prelude.hs](between/prelude.hs))

+If your prelude becomes too crowded, it might be a sign that your task is too big for Hawk.
+Simply move your prelude file to the folder of your choice, as the first module of a new Haskell project.

 ## When should I use Hawk?